The Aryan: Plot

-A hardworking miner, Steve Denton (Hart), has become wealthy after years of prospecting.
-He sets out to visit his ailing mother, Mrs. Denton (Claire).
+A hardworking miner, Steve Denton, has become wealthy after years of prospecting.
+He sets out to visit his ailing mother, Mrs. Denton.

-In the town of Yellow Ridge, however, he becomes entangled with a dance hall girl named Trixie (Glaum), known as "the firefly."
+In the town of Yellow Ridge, however, he becomes entangled with a dance hall girl named Trixie, known as "the firefly."
 Trixie swindles him out of his gold and intercepts a telegram informing him of his mother's condition.

 The following day, Denton learns that his mother has died.
-Devastated and enraged by Trixie's deception and what he sees as the betrayal of those around him, he kills her lover, Chip Emmett (Mayall), and abducts her.
+Devastated and enraged by Trixie's deception and what he sees as the betrayal of those around him, he kills her lover, Chip Emmett, and abducts her.
 Dragging her by the hair, he takes her into the desert.
 There, in isolation, he enslaves Trixie and renounces "white civilization."
 He declares hatred for white men and women, and assumes command of a group of Indian and Mexican bandits.

 Two years later, a wagon train of lost and dying Mississippi farmers appeals to Denton for help.
 He refuses.
-That night, Mary Jane Garth (Love), an innocent and courageous young woman among the migrants, visits him in secret and pleads their case.
+That night, Mary Jane Garth, an innocent and courageous young woman among the migrants, visits him in secret and pleads their case.
 She declares her belief that no white man would abandon a woman in need.

 Her words stir Denton.
 He is moved to act, and guides the wagon train to safety.
 Once their survival is secured, he resumes his solitary life in the desert.